Steven P. Wickstrom

 The King of Aram was ecstatic that it was possible for Naaman to be healed.
 So the King of Aram wrote a letter to the King of Israel asking him to heal Naaman.
 Apparently the King of Aram assumed that the King of Israel was the prophet who could heal lepers.
 After all, weren't King David and King Solomon rumored to have been prophets?
 The current King of Israel was a descendent of them, wasn't he?
 The King of Aram wrongfully assumed that the King of Israel was a prophet and sent Naaman, escorted by his army on his way to Israel to be healed.
 The King of Aram was willing to pay the prophet for Naaman's healing.
 He was prepared to spend a lot of money.

 Along with all the silver, Naaman brought six thousand shekels of gold.
 There are about three shekels in one troy ounce.
 There are twelve troy ounces to a pound.
-This means that Naaman was carrying one hundred and sixty six pounds of gold with him.
+This means that Naaman was carrying one hundred and sixty-six pounds of gold with him.
 I don't know what gold was worth back then, but in today's market (2014) at one thousand two hundred dollars ($1200.00) an ounce, that would be worth about two million, three hundred ninety thousand dollars ($2,390,000.00).
 I can't even imagine that much gold.
 He also brought along ten changes of clothing.
 This was not clothing that was fit for a peasant.
 This was clothing that was fit for a King.
-It was the good clothing made of silk and other fine linen, specially made for the King.
-The common person could not afford to buy these clothes; they were made for royalty.
+It was the good clothing made of silk and other fine linen, specially made for royalty.
+The common person could not afford to buy these clothes.
 They were worth a lot of money.
 It shows the value that the King of Aram placed upon Naaman.
 Naaman was worth much to the king who would pay whatever it cost to get him healed.

 Try to picture the size of the caravan that accompanied Naaman.
 Mule after mule after mule loaded down with gold and silver.
 Surrounding the mules are the horses and chariots and men of Aram's army.
 The king of Aram is not going to take any chances of having an enemy capture all that gold.
 Behind them are the supply wagons carrying the food and supplies necessary to feed all those men and horses.
 Israel could probably see the dust cloud days before the caravan came into view.